Last updated: 6 January 2019

 - the purpose of any use, processing, or disclosure.

-However, we reserve the right not to provide you with your personal data or other related information if providing it could reasonably be expected to:
+However, to the extent permitted by law, we reserve the right not to provide you with your personal data or other related information if providing it could reasonably be expected to:

 - threaten the safety or physical or mental health of another individual;

 - cause immediate or grave harm to your safety, physical or mental health;

 - reveal personal data about another individual;